adobe/aio-theme/README.md

 - `GATSBY_IMS_CONFIG` - Map of `client_id` and `scopes` etc.
 - `GATSBY_IMS_SRC` - URL source of IMS library

-#### Algolia indexing and search
+## Algolia indexing and search

+Sites hosted on the `developer.adobe.com` domain can now add Algolia search to help users find content fast.
+There are two parts to adding the Algolia search feature to your site:

+1. Add server-side environment variables to create and publish your site's content to Algolia's servers.
+This is an admin-only feature.
+Consult your site administrator for more details.
+2. Add client-side environment variables to search your content on Algolia's servers and return content matches (with links) to users.

+### Server-side environment variables

-Algolia indexing requires a set of API index keys to publish new search records and query existing search records for your site.
-To make your site searchable, add the following variable's to your site's `.env` file:
+**Admin Only.** To publish your site's content to Algolia so that it is searchable, add the following variables to your site's `.env` file:

 - `ALGOLIA_INDEXATION_MODE` — `[skip | console | index]`
    - `skip` mode - skip running of search indexation (default)
    - `console` mode - index data will be published to console, but not pushed to real search index
    - `index` mode - index data will be pushed to real search index
-- `ALGOLIA_WRITE_API_KEY` - Algolia API key to perform indexing operations
+- `ALGOLIA_WRITE_API_KEY` - Alpha-numeric string required to write index files to Algolia's servers.
+Should never be published to GitHub.
-- `GATSBY_ALGOLIA_APP_ID` - Algolia App ID
+- `GATSBY_ALGOLIA_APP_ID` - Alpha-numeric string required to access Adobe's documentation indexes.
-- `ALGOLIA_INDEX_NAME` - Optional.
-Use this variable to publish this site's search records to a different, existing Algolia index.
+- `ALGOLIA_INDEX_NAME` - Name of the Algoila index to publish to and update.

+### Client-side (browser) environment variables

-To enable search on the browser side, you'll need to set following env variables:
+To enable search on the browser side, you'll need to set the following variables in your site's `.env` file:

-- `GATSBY_ALGOLIA_APP_ID` - Algolia App ID
+- `GATSBY_ALGOLIA_APP_ID` - Alpha-numeric string required to access Adobe's documentation indexes.
-- `GATSBY_ALGOLIA_API_KEY` - Algolia API key to perform search operations
+- `GATSBY_ALGOLIA_API_KEY` -  Alpha-numeric string required to search indexes on Algolia servers.
 - `GATSBY_ALGOLIA_INDEX_ALL` -  List of all indexes to search e.g. `["index1", "index2"]`
 - `GATSBY_ALGOLIA_SEARCH_INDEX` - Map of individual indexes with labels to perform search operations `[{"index1": "Index 1"}, {"all": "All Results"}]`.
 Use `all` to indicate that all indexes should be searched.

-### Global Navigation
+## Global Navigation

 The Global navigation links are configurable in `gatsby-config.js` under `pages`.
 If you follow the recommended [content structure](#content-structure), you can define the `path` value using the folder names.